Guest Comic Submissions

 Once you’re all signed up and the idea is approved, you’ll script and send it to us for feedback.
-Sometimes scripts need a lot of work to get them right for the tone of our site, so this can be a bit of a timely process.
+Sometimes scripts need a lot of work to get them right for the tone of our site, so this bit is usually the most feedback-heavy part.

 Payment is made upon final delivery of the unflattened working files/pages.
-We’ll stitch them together into the long scroll format that they’ll appear in on the site, you don’t need to worry about that.
+We’ll stitch them together into the long scrolling format that’ll appear on the site, so you don’t need to worry about that.